NASA-AMMOS/Landform/Web/docs/API.md

 Input data is validated when a project is run, not on upload.

-This API may return before the upload is added to the project, even if the [async task API](#asynchronous-task-api) is not requested.
-Poll the project metadata API `/api/projects/*name*` to determine when the data has been added.

 **Example:** upload "inputMeshSmall.ply" and "inputImage.png" to "testproj"

 Request